MOGI-ROS/Week-1-2-Introduction-to-ROS/README.md

 #include "std_msgs/Int32.h" // Message type used in the node

 /*
 "sub_cb" is the callback method of the subscriber.
 Argument "msg" contains the received data with type Int32.
 */
-void sub_cb(const std_msgs::Int32::ConstPtr& msg)
+void sub_cb(const std_msgs::Int32::ConstPtr &msg) {
-{
   ROS_INFO("Received data from publisher_topic: [%ld]", (long int)msg->data);
 }

-int main(int argc, char **argv)
+int main(int argc, char **argv) {
-{
-	ros::init(argc, argv, "subscriber"); // Init the node with name "subscriber" ros::NodeHandle nh;                  // NodeHandle will fully initialze the node
+  // Init the node with name "subscriber" ros::init(argc, argv, "subscriber");
+  ros::NodeHandle nh; // NodeHandle will fully initialze the node

   /**
    * The subscribe() call is how you tell ROS that you want to receive messages
    * on a given topic.
 This invokes a call to the ROS
    * master node, which keeps a registry of who is publishing and who
    * is subscribing.
 Messages are passed to a callback function, here
    * called chatterCallback.  subscribe() returns a Subscriber object that you
    * must hold on to until you want to unsubscribe.
-When all copies of the Subscriber
+When all copies of the
-     * object go out of scope, this callback will automatically be unsubscribed from
+   * Subscriber object go out of scope, this callback will automatically be
-     * this topic.
+   * unsubscribed from this topic.
    *
    * The second parameter to the subscribe() function is the size of the message
    * queue.
 If messages are arriving faster than they are being processed, this
-     * is the number of messages that will be buffered up before beginning to throw
+   * is the number of messages that will be buffered up before beginning to
-     * away the oldest ones.
+   * throw away the oldest ones.
    */
   ros::Subscriber sub = nh.subscribe("publisher_topic", 10, sub_cb);

   ROS_INFO("Subscriber C++ node has started and subscribed to publisher_topic");

   /**
    * ros::spin() will enter a loop, pumping callbacks.
 With this version, all
-     * callbacks will be called from within this thread (the main one).  ros::spin()
+   * callbacks will be called from within this thread (the main one).
-     * will exit when Ctrl-C is pressed, or the node is shutdown by the master.
+   * ros::spin() will exit when Ctrl-C is pressed, or the node is shutdown by
+   * the master.
    */
   ros::spin();

   return 0;
 }
 ```